401(k) Retirement Plans

 Solo Owner 401(k) Plans

 Also called Solo 401(k) and Owner K. A Solo 401(k) is a qualified retirement plan for Americans that was designed specifically for employers with no employees other than the business owner and their spouse.
-In 2021 the maximum each owner can contribute is based upon their age and earned taxable income.
-If the owner is less than 50 years of age during the year, that owner can contribute a maximum of $19,500 as their employee ‘deferral’ contribution deducted from their paycheck or earned taxable income.
-If they are 50 years of age or older, the maximum employee deferral that can be deducted from their earned income is $26,000.
-These contributions can be either pre-tax or after-tax (ROTH) contributions.
-When an employer or company contribution is added to the deferral amounts, the maximum anyone can contribute into a Solo 401(k) is $58,000 (if the owner is less than 50 years of age) or $64,500 if they are 50 years of age or older.
+In 2023 the maximum each owner can contribute is based upon their age and earned taxable income.
+If the owner is less than 50 years of age during the year, that owner can contribute a maximum of $22,500 as their employee ‘deferral’ contribution deducted from their paycheck or earned taxable income.
+If they are 50 years of age or older, the maximum employee deferral which can be deducted from their earned income is $30,000.
+These contributions can be either pre-tax, after-tax (ROTH) contributions or a combination of both as long as the total deferral amount does not exceed the maximums listed above.
+When an employer or company contribution is added to the deferral amounts, the maximum anyone can contribute into a 401(k) is $66,000 (if the owner is less than 50 years of age) or $73,500 if they are 50 years of age or older.
+This is maximum amount is calculated as follows: total deferral amount + up to 25% of earned taxable income up to maximum limit allowed as stated above.)
 In conclusion, each owner must declare enough earned taxable income during the year to accomplish the maximum contribution amounts.

 Pension Planning specializes in helping business owners achieve their own retirement plan goals.